Join our Physician Network

 Ted Shieh, M.D.

-For more information contact Amy Collins, Health Care Without Harm senior clinical adviser.
+For more information contact Amy Collins, Health Care Without Harm senior clinical advisor.